Alexander-Qinn/cse15l-lab-reports/lab-report-4-week-8.md

 **Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

+The issue in snippet 1 is simply that it doesn't really check the formatting of the brackets that check if the file is a link or not.
+I guess the easiest way to fix it would be to add an if statement to check the formatting of the brackets and then using the find link method.
+If that doesn't work for some reason then it would definitely be a more involved change.

 ## Q2

 **Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

+Snippet 2 basically failed our code through a extreme amount of parentheses, but the easiest fix would simply to write a code that looks for the specific pair of parenthesis, or ignore the initial ones outright.

 ## Q3

 **Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

+Snippet 3 I don't think has a good fix, my parser is built around a line by line detection, so it simply would not effectively read the url in that case.
+Extra spaces would just make it a different array instance and thus fail the code.
+A major change that could fix it would probably build the parser with a char by char reader or string by string.
+Maybe using a buffered reader instead of just a Scanner.